lun-4/awtfdb/README.md

 v0.2 is released.

+i run master branch, which may be unstable and corrupt your database (like it did to mine, that was fun)

+v0.3 with the goodies of `master` branch will be carved onto stone once Zig reaches v0.11.0 (i'll also attempt to only pin down zig stable versions after that release)

 i have been working on this since April 2022, and also been using it on a daily basis. the base is relatively solid enough, but there are unanswered design questions, see issues tab.

-here are my awtfdb statistics for the past 7 months (November 2022):
+here are my awtfdb statistics for the past 7 months (May 2023):
- - i have indexed 18240 files.
+ - i have indexed 167405 files.
- - i have created 18338 tags.
+ - i have created 56190 tags.
- - i have 367258 file<->tag mappings in the database.
+ - i have 2425603 file<->tag mappings in the database.
- - my database is 34MB.
+ - my database is 336MB.

 there is no specification yet that would enable others to contribute to the system by writing their own tools on top, but _that is planned_.